 N.B.
 If you pay tax at the higher rate you can claim further tax relief in your tax return.

 The New Ark

-We have to replace the main OJC Ark as its surface is detaching and it is not fireproof or waterproof.
-Robin Furlong, a well-known furniture maker will produce the new Ark and design new external and internal lighting.
+Our Ark, over 40 years old, is now beyond repair, and must be replaced with something fireproof and waterproof.
+Robin Furlong, a well-known furniture maker, will produce the new Ark and design new external and internal lighting.

 Robin will also update the front of the 40-year-old main shul with a new bimah, lectern, disabled-access platform and seating (picture).